 The positives aspects of the DMCA depend on one’s point of reference when using it.
-For copyright holders, the law provides a mechanism for obtaining the removal of infringing material on the web in a low cost, simple manner.
+For copyright holders, the law provides a mechanism for obtaining the removal of infringing material on the web in a low cost, straightforward manner.

 Traditionally, you would need to hire a lawyer like myself and start suing people.
-This would be expensive.
+This approach would be expensive.
 It would also take a good bit of time for the case to work its way through the judicial process.
 To be blunt, most copyright owners would not have the resources [$$] to pursue such actions.
 The DMCA provides a solution to this problem.

-Under the DMCA, a copyright holder can simply give notice of the copyright infringement to the site or service in question.
-If I see big chunks of my novel published on Facebook, I can give Facebook notice of the violation, and they MUST take down the offending content.
+Under the DMCA, a copyright holder can give notice of the copyright infringement to the site or service in question.
+If I see big chunks of my novel published on Facebook, I can give Facebook notification of the violation, and they MUST take down the offending content.
 The person who posted the material can then claim they have the right to post it.
 Most never respond.